 we could take him along with us should we move again.

 He chose one with the Japanese maple.
 Fitting, I thought, as maples and crabs go through regular shedding; we would never forget where Shelly was buried.
 I dug a hole while he cradled the crab in his palms, as he had always done; then it was time to put him in.
 I suggested taking the small crustacean out of the shell but that broke my son’s heart even more.
 Tears were streaming down his reddening cheeks while shaking his head and trying his hardest to say “no”.

 So it was that Shelly the Hermit Crab was laid to rest with his shell by the roots of the maple.
 We went inside, sat on the sofa while he cried some more.
 Every time he could speak he would ask me “why?”
 Why did Shelly have to die?
 Why did all his hermit crabs die?
 Why does anybody have to die?
 I said the only thing I could say: my Satya, my truth, my honest answer.
 I don’t know why.
 I don’t know why Shelly died; why his previous hermit crabs died.

 But I said that death is part of life.

 We all die eventually but that doesn’t mean we’re lost.
-Our love and memories keep the dead part of us; our bodies go back to the earth; our spirits return to the energy and web of life.
+Our love and memories keep our loved ones part of us; our bodies go back to the earth; if we're spiritual, we can believe our spirits return to the energy and web of life.
 We are not lost, just changed.
 But here’s another truth: I would take away his pain if I could but I know this is something he has to endure and learn from.
 All I could do, all I can do is be there for him; hold him in my arms until he was ready.
-Hold him until his body stoped shaking because of his crying; until he can breathe easier and find his strength once again.
+Hold him until his body stopped shaking because of his crying; until he can breathe easier and find his strength once again.